cambiotraining/awd-pathogen-bioinformatics/materials/03-typing/02-mlst.md

 Perform MLST analysis from the command line:

-- Activate the software environment: `mamba activate typing`
+- Open the script provided in `scripts/04-mlst.sh`.
-- Use the command line version of `mlst` to analyse your sequences, as explained in @sec-mlst-cli.
+- Fix the code where indicated (see @sec-mlst-cli if you need some help).
-  You can either run the commands shown in that section directly on the terminal, or you can save them in a script called `scripts/04-mlst.sh`.
+- Activate the software environment: `mamba activate typing`.
-  Writing the commands in a script will make sure you have a record to run again in the future.
+- Run the script using `bash scripts/04-mlst.sh`

-- After the analysis runs, answer the following questions:
+After the analysis runs, answer the following questions:

 - Did any of your assemblies get assigned to known types?
 - Go to the [_PubMLST_ allelic profile search](https://pubmlst.org/bigsdb?db=pubmlst_vcholerae_seqdef&page=profiles) and search for the closest profile to your samples.
 - Do you think all your samples are likely from the same outbreak event or transmission chain?

 :::{.callout-answer collapse=true}

-To run this analysis, we created a shell script with the following code:
+Here is the fixed shell script:

 ```bash
 #!/bin/bash